Trick play: Background

 In most conventional forms of American football, the quarterback receives the ball during the snap and then either throws it or hands it off to another player.
 That player, the "receiver", attempts to move the ball forward past the line of scrimmage.
 If they are successful, the line moves forward to that point and the process continues through a series of "plays", eventually (ideally) to a touchdown.

 Due to a variety of interacting rules, offensive plays generally fall into two distinct groups.
 Plays where the (planned) source of gains are through the quarterback throwing the ball forward are known as "passing plays", while those where the gains are due to the player running with the ball are "rushing plays".
-Rules governing which players are eligible to receive a pass results in the offensive team being split into groups; the guards protect the quarterback, wide receivers and tight-ends are positioned at the line to run forward to receive passes, and the backs are positioned behind the line to receive the ball in a hand-off and then continue running forward for a rush.
+Rules governing which players are eligible to receive a pass results in the offensive team being split into groups; the offensive linemen protect the quarterback, wide receivers and tight-ends are positioned at the line to run forward to receive passes, and the backs are positioned behind the line to receive the ball in a hand-off and then continue running forward for a rush.

 The defensive team is not privy to which type of play will develop.
 To protect against common plays, their line ends up divided up much the same way as the offense, with the defensive tackle at the front both holding the line as well as attempting to threaten the quarterback, the defensive backs positioned behind the line to protect against pass plays, and the linebackers positioned to counter a rush.
 Once the play starts, the defensive players tend to collapse towards the action, preventing forward motion of the rush, or blocking a pass.
 This commitment to a course of action is typically safe; there is only one forward pass allowed per play, so once the ball is passed the rushers are out of the action and all the defenders can attempt to block the receiver, and while anyone can throw the ball forward, doing so is so specialized that once the quarterback hands off the ball or tosses to a runner, the possibility of a forward pass is generally eliminated.